 I’ve been emailing for over three decades now, and letter writing has not come back into vogue.
 But for folks like me, we never stopped writing letters or sending birthday or thank you cards by snail mail.
 Some things require your attention and effort.

-With every email you have the opportunity to communicate with clarity.
-The onus is on you as the author to ensure that the intent and tone you wish to relay is what comes across to those you email.
+With every email you create you have the opportunity to communicate with clarity.
+The onus is on you, as the author, to ensure that the intent and tone you wish to relay is what comes across to those you email.

 Every email you write should have these 5 Essential Elements covered:

 - The From Field: Display your name correctly.
 John F. Doe.
 Not john f doe, or john doe, j. doe.
 Proper capitalization is the sign of an educated communicator.
 Names in lower case provide a perception of a spammer or, worse yet – lacking education or tech-savvy.

 - The Subject Line: A short, sweet, and well-thought-out Subject is crucial.
 Your Subject field will determine if your email even gets opened.
 Keep your Subject to 5-7 words that accurately identify the topic and context of your email.
 Then, modify the Subject field in ongoing conversations to reflect when the direction or topic of the discussion has changed.

 - The Greeting: Without a greeting at the beginning of your email, you risk being viewed as bossy or terse.
 Take the time to include a Hello, or Hi and the recipient’s name.
 How you type your contact’s name (John, Mr. Doe, etc.) is indicative of the level of formality your email will portray.
 Be careful not to take the liberty of being overly informal too quickly.
 Let the other side dictate the level of formality and follow their lead.
 After all, formality is just another form of respect.
 You can get an indication of how those you communicate with prefer to be addressed by how they sign off their emails.